hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	:w pathto/filename<ENTERKEY>

-Instead if you want to save the spreadsheet into a password protected file key in the following.
+Instead if you want to save the spreadsheet into a password protected file, key in the following.

 	:pw password pathto/filename<ENTERKEY>